lxzhng/lxzhng.github.io/_pages/about.md

 I hope that, by the end of my undergraduate years, I make some meaningful contribution to the ethics of AI.
 I currently intend to pursue graduate school in CS, although I am also open to studying law or even going down the bleak, mostly hopeless path of becoming a philosophy professor.

 Outside of school, I help to create a space for Chinese-speaking students to talk about faith, life, and God.
-I also like to listen to music and sing (poorly).
+I also like playing around with open-source software (this website uses the template [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) edited with [Doom Emacs](https://github.com/doomemacs/doomemacs) in [Ubuntu](https://ubuntu.com) and doing graphic design work for anybody who needs it. asdfasdfasdfasdf
 {% comment %}
 Beyond philosophy, I have deep respect for music.
 Composers like Liszt, Rachmaninoff, and Scriabin seem to communicate things outside of the grasp of rational inquiry.
-I also like playing around with open-source software (this website uses the template [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) edited in [Doom Emacs](https://github.com/doomemacs/doomemacs)) and doing graphic design work for anybody who needs it.
+I also like playing around with open-source software (this website uses the template [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) edited with [Doom Emacs](https://github.com/doomemacs/doomemacs) in [Ubuntu](https://ubuntu.com) and doing graphic design work for anybody who needs it.
 {% endcomment %}